poems & thoughts

 Tál Caritas and Mark Albrecht sought help from therapists early in their marriage for individual and couples counseling which armed them to face and withstand challenges most relationships would not dare cross or survive.
 They helped each other work through issues from past childhood trauma, betrayals of the heart, instances of unemployment, loss of pregnancies, an open marriage – but none of these extenuating circumstances or personal choices were what brought their house down.

 After decades of marriage, they decided to begin a formal process of separation, and are nobly in a place of forgiveness, compassion, and acceptance.
 This was hard-earned.
 They write about this unfolding and their discoveries, how they both inadvertently kept each other from realizing important personal goals, which unlocked for them only after they ended the marriage.
 They share their lessons of self-understanding.
 They articulate what it means to love in the now, forgiving, and letting go of each other while knowing the end of their future as a married couple is closing.
-The gray divorce presents uncertainties neither wishes to face, but undoubtedly brings a loss necessary to advance their personal growth and generate new possibilities for how the relationship might unfold from here.
+The gray divorce presents uncertainties neither wishes to face, but undoubtedly brings a loss necessary to advance their personal growth and generate new possibilities for how the relationship might unfold from there.

 Change is the only constant and we all must learn how to adapt each and every time we are faced with it.
-Even times when change comes not from unpredictable storms outside, as in the fluctuations in the global economy, geo-political upheaval, serious health issues, or devastation from extreme weather events, but from within the core of our selves, we must firmly answer that call to our higher souls' purpose in life, to cleave ourselves from unhealthy or stagnant patterns, and birth ourselves anew.
-As Barack Obama once said, We are the ones we've been waiting for.
-We are the change that we seek.
+Even times when change comes not from unpredictable storms outside, but from within the core of our selves, we must firmly answer that call to our higher souls' purpose in life, to cleave ourselves from unhealthy or stagnant patterns, and birth ourselves anew.
+As Barack Obama once said, "Change will not come if we wait for some other person, or if we wait for some other time.
+We are the ones we've been waiting for.
+We are the change that we seek."
 We have to hold ourselves 100% accountable for the situations we find ourselves in, and once we do, we will feel empowered to change our lives for the better.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.